qmk/qmk_firmware/docs/feature_converters.md

 #define B0 PAL_LINE(GPIOA, 9)
 ```

-No peripherals are enabled by default at this time, but example code to enable SPI, I2C, PWM, and Serial communications can be found [here](/keyboards/custommk/bonsai_c4_template)
+No peripherals are enabled by default at this time, but example code to enable SPI, I2C, PWM, and Serial communications can be found [here](/keyboards/custommk/bonsai_c4_template).

 ## Elite-C

-If a board currently supported in QMK uses a [Elite-C](https://keeb.io/products/elite-c-low-profile-version-usb-c-pro-micro-replacement-atmega32u4), the supported alternative controllers are:
+If a board currently supported in QMK uses an [Elite-C](https://keeb.io/products/elite-c-low-profile-version-usb-c-pro-micro-replacement-atmega32u4), the supported alternative controllers are:

 | Device                                               | Target            |
 |------------------------------------------------------|-------------------|